IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-ivi-service.md

         // Return the service interface implementation to run in the host. listOf(StockAccountService(iviServiceHostContext))

-    // The builder implementation must at least contain the empty companion object, which will be
+    // The builder implementation must at least contain an empty companion object, which will be
     // extended by the IVI service framework.
     // Kotlin does not allow extending the companion object if it has not been declared. companion object
 }
 ```

-### Configure deployment
+### Configure the deployment

-Define a deployment configuration for a service host in the top level `iviservicehosts.gradle.kts`
+Define an IVI service host implementation in the top level `iviservicehosts.gradle.kts`
 file so it can be used in all projects, including tests.

 **<rootDir>/iviservicehosts.gradle.kts**